-Brimming with beautiful 18th century architecture and green spaces, Highgate maintains the aura of an exclusive village perched on top of a steep hill.
+Brimming with beautiful 18th-century architecture and green spaces, Highgate maintains the aura of an exclusive village perched on top of a steep hill.
 It has many unique features that make it well worth a visit.
-Hampstead Heath is a vast expanse of green space and a great place for a leisurely walk.

 Travel to Highgate